What happens when a child is taken into care?

 There are many different types of neglect that could lead to a child being taken into foster care.
 This includes:

 When a child is placed into the care system, a local authority assesses the child’s situation – determining the level of care required.
-This care will be to ensure the child is provided with a substantial substitute home that they can be taken care of in a safe and secure environment.
-This may be on a short-term basis – if the child is able to return back to their birth parents, or it could become long-term fostering.
-It’s not uncommon for foster parents to stay in the lives of the children they foster after they have aged out of the system.
+This care will be to ensure the child is provided with a substantial home where they can be taken care of in a safe and secure environment.

 If you’ve got any questions or would like to find out more about fostering with Capstone, fill out the form below.